mikemtzp/Catalog-of-my-things/README.md

 # Catalog of My Things

-> In this project, we keep a catalog of books, albums and games with their respective author and genres and labels.
+> In this project, we create a console app where you can keep a catalog of books, games, music albums and movies with their respective label, author, genre, and source.
+Built with Ruby and SQL.

 ## Built With

 - Ruby
+- Rspec
+- SQL

 ## Getting Started